B a c k / N e c k

 - As above

-- Temporarily avoid overhead reaching and repetitive above shoulder activity
+- Temporarily limit overhead reaching and repetitive above shoulder activity

 - Utilise nerve 'flossing' and nerve 'glides'